|

 John Farris is the best-selling author of novels such as The Fury and Harrison High.
 Since publishing his first novel the year he graduated from high school, Farris has sold more than 17 million copies of his books and seen several turn into films, including Brian DePalma’s adaptation of The Fury in 1978.
 Farris is also a painter, a poet, and a screenwriter, talents he combined when he wrote and directed the seminal 1970s horror film "Dear Dead Delilah," featuring the great Agnes Moorehead’s final screen appearance.

-CHRISTA FAUST (Money Shot, Choke Hold)
+CHRISTA FAUST (Money Shot, Choke Hold, The Get Off)

 Christa Faust is the author of numerous crime and horror novels including Hoodtown, Triads, and Control Freak, as well as the Scribe Award-winning novelization of the movie "Snakes on a Plane."
 She has also worked as a filmmaker, a model, and a Times Square peep show girl, and was the first female author ever to be published by Hard Case Crime.
 Film director Quentin Tarantino once said, "Christa Faust is a Veronica in a world of Betties."